List of South Africa Test cricket records: Most sixes

-Most Fours
+Most fours

 Most runs in a series

 The 1930 Ashes series in England saw Don Bradman set the record for the most runs scored in a single series, falling just 26 short of 1,000 runs.
 He is followed by Wally Hammond with 905 runs scored in the 1928–29 Ashes series.
 Aubrey Faulkner with 732 in the 1910 tour of Australia is the highest South African on the list.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.
-Morne Morkel has scored the equal sixteen-highest number of ducks in Test cricket.
+Morne Morkel and Kagiso Rabada have scored the equal sixteen-highest number of ducks in Test cricket.
 Glenn McGrath has scored the equal third-highest number of ducks in Test cricket behind Courtney Walsh with 43 and Chris Martin with 36.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-South Africa's Dale Steyn is eight on the list, having taken 439 wickets.
+Sri Lankan off spinner Muttiah Muralitharan holds the record for taking the most wickets in Test cricket with 800.
+South African fast bowler Dale Steyn is tenth on the list, having taken 439 wickets.